CodingItWrong/outsidein.dev/docs/react/2-vertical-slice.md

 You may recall that this isn’t what we did in the end-to-end test, though.
 Generally you should **make _multiple_ assertions per test in end-to-end tests.** Why?
 End-to-end tests are slower, so the overhead of the repeating the steps would significantly slow down our suite as it grows.

-Now, instead of running an expectation that `load` was called, we use the `wrapper` to check what is rendered out:
+Now, instead of running an expectation that `load` was called, we use the destructured `queryByText` function to check what is rendered out:

 ```diff
      const {queryByText} = render(